victorchall/vlm-caption/README.md

 # Token limit (adjust for local VRAM constraints, though the VLM servic context setting likely takes precedent)
 max_tokens: 16384
 ```
 `model` is a string that tells the service what model you want to use.
 It should be visible in LM Studio in your models list, or with ollama use `ollama list`, or check the documentation of whatever service you are using.
-The GUI will give you a drop down of what your local LLM service has available.
+The GUI will give you a drop down of what your local LLM service has available (i.e. everything already downloaded and ready on your system).

 **System Prompt**: Base instructions for the VLM.
 Think of this as a global instruction that you likely will not modify per project.
 ```yaml